ClaudeMod

 • Module-specific CLAUDE.md files for scaling

-• Progressive disclosure patterns
+• Progressive disclosure patterns and @import syntax

 • Architecture diagrams (HumanLayer's pattern)